ppgia-unifor/resilience-bench/data/sbes2023/README.md

 # SBES 2023 Configuration File and Dataset

+This data is related to the paper published in SBES 2023.

+> Carlos M. Aderaldo and Nabor C. Mendonça.
+2023.
+How The Retry Pattern Impacts Application Performance: A Controlled Experiment.
+In XXXVII Brazilian Symposium on Software Engineering (SBES 2023), September 25–29, 2023, Campo Grande, Brazil.
+ACM, New York, NY, USA, 10 pages. [https://doi.org/10.1145/3613372.3613409](https://doi.org/10.1145/3613372.3613409)
+---

 The Resilience Bench configurion file used to run the experiments described in the SBES 2023 paper is available as a [JSON file](https://github.com/ppgia-unifor/resilience-bench/tree/main/samples/config-retry.json) in the [samples folder](https://github.com/ppgia-unifor/resilience-bench/tree/main/samples/).

 The experimental dataset produced after running these experiments is available at Zenodo in the [retry-polly-r4j-dataset.zip](https://zenodo.org/record/7938926/files/retry-polly-r4j-dataset.zip?download=1) file.